American Left: Social Democrats, USA

 The Socialist Party of America changed its name to Social Democrats, USA (SDUSA) in 1972.
 In electoral politics, SDUSA's National Co-chairman Bayard Rustin stated that its goal was to transform the Democratic Party into a social-democratic party.
 SDUSA sponsored conferences that featured discussions and debates over proposed resolutions, some of which were adopted as organizational statements.
 For these conferences, SDUSA invited a range of academic, political, and labor-union leaders.
 These meetings also functioned as reunions for political activists and intellectuals, some of whom worked together for decades.

 Many SDUSA members served as organizational leaders, especially in labor unions.
 Rustin served as President of the A. Philip Randolph Institute, and was succeeded by Norman Hill.
 Tom Kahn served as Director of International Affairs for the AFL–CIO.
 Sandra Feldman served as President of the American Federation of Teachers (AFT).
 Rachelle Horowitz served as Political Director for the AFT and serves on the board for the National Democratic Institute.
 Other members of SDUSA specialized in international politics.
 Penn Kemble served as the acting director of the U.S. Information Agency in the Presidency of Bill Clinton.
-After having served as the U.S. Representative to the U.N.'s Committee on human rights during the first Reagan Administration, Carl Gershman has served as the President of the National Endowment for Democracy.
+After having served as the U.S. representative to the U.N.'s Committee on human rights during the first Reagan administration, Carl Gershman has served as the president of the National Endowment for Democracy.

 Socialist Party USA

 In the Socialist Party before 1973, members of the Debs Caucus opposed endorsing or otherwise supporting Democratic Party candidates.
 They began working outside the Socialist Party with antiwar groups such as the Students for a Democratic Society.
 Some locals voted to disaffiliate with SDUSA and more members resigned; they re-organized as the Socialist Party USA (SPUSA) while continuing to operate the old Debs Caucus paper, the Socialist Tribune, later renamed The Socialist.
-The SPUSA continues to run local and national candidates, including Dan La Botz' 2010 campaign for US Senate in Ohio that won over 25,000 votes and Pat Noble's successful election onto the Red Bank Regional High School Board of Education in 2012 and subsequent re-election in 2015.
+The SPUSA continues to run local and national candidates, including Dan La Botz's 2010 campaign for US Senate in Ohio that won over 25,000 votes and Pat Noble's successful election onto the Red Bank Regional High School Board of Education in 2012 and subsequent re-election in 2015.
 The SPUSA has run or endorsed a presidential ticket in every election since its founding, most recently nominating Greens party co-founder and activist Howie Hawkins in the 2020 presidential election.

 Christian democracy

 American Solidarity Party

-The American Solidarity Party (ASP) is a fiscally progressive and socially conservative Christian-democratic political party with a social-democratic faction in the United States.
+The American Solidarity Party (ASP) is a Christian-democratic political party that supports social-democratic and fiscally progressive policies in the United States.
 It favors a social market economy with a distributist flavor, and seeks "widespread economic participation and ownership" through supporting small business, as well as providing a social safety net programs.
 It also has a minor anti-capitalism faction.
 The party's name was inspired by Solidarity (Solidarnosc), the independent labor union of Poland.